calmm-js/kefir.react.html/README.md

 provides a semantics of equality that works, for immutable data, just the way we like.

+Note: `K` is carefully optimized for space; if you write equivalent combinations using Kefir's own operators, they will likely take more memory.

 Unlike with [`combine`](http://rpominov.github.io/kefir/#combine), any argument of `K` is allowed to be
 * a constant,